When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Series of Unfortunate Events

 When I think of being nine, I think of this book.
-Reading this book with my own mother is one of my core memories.
-As part of a 13-book series, this is an incredible start to a thrilling series about three orphans who go to live with their weird distant relative, Count Olaf.
+It is the start of a thrilling 13-book series about three orphans who go to live with their weird distant relative, Count Olaf.

-What I love most about this book, despite the absurd and exciting plots, is the prose.
-Lemony Snicket has such a distinct narrative voice.
-He uses beautiful phrases and explains language to readers, educating them on syntax, idioms, and less common words.
+What I love most, despite the absurd plots, is the prose.
+Lemony Snicket has a distinct voice.
+He uses beautiful phrases and explains language to readers, educating them on syntax, idioms, and less common words without feeling like a textbook.
+It is dark humor at its finest.

 Product Specs